u-boot/u-boot/tools/binman/binman.rst

     flag should be checked by the updater when it is deciding which entries to update.
 This flag is normally attached to sections but can be attached to a single entry in a section if the updater supports it.
-Not that binman itself has no control over the updater's behaviour, so this is just a signal.
+Not that binman itself has no control over the updater's behavior, so this is just a signal.
 It is not enforced by binman.

 Examples of the above options can be found in the tests.
 See the